-If you’re looking to get started with one-on-ones or want to improve the outcomes of your existing meetings, keep reading.
-In this post, we’ll look at:
+If you’re looking to get started with your first 1:1 meeting or want to improve the outcomes of your existing meetings, in this post, we’ll look at:

 - Common components of productive one-on-ones